stefjnl/SemanticKernelFunctionCaller/README.md

 # ChatCompletionService - Enterprise AI Chat Application

-This project is an enterprise-grade AI chat application built with .NET 9, Clean Architecture, and .NET Aspire.
+This project is a continuation of the AI chat application ChatCompletionService https://github.com/stefjnl/ChatCompletionService.
+Built with .NET 8, Clean Architecture, and .NET Aspire.
 It provides a unified interface for interacting with multiple AI providers while maintaining a clean, scalable, and maintainable codebase.

 ## Architecture Overview